 Project budget (maximum grant amount): projects of any budget are admitted.
-However it is recommended for the budget to be in the range of 100 000 - 350 000 EUR.
 The grant awarded may be lower than the amount requested.

 The grant will be a budget-based mixed actual cost grant (actual costs, with unit cost and flat-rate elements).
 This means that it will reimburse ONLY certain types of costs (eligible costs) and costs that were actually incurred for your project (NOT the budgeted costs).
 For unit costs and flat-rates, you can charge the amounts calculated as explained in the Grant Agreement (see art 6 and Annex 2 and 2a).